albanie/mcnCrossModalEmotions/README.md

 ### Dependencies

-mcnFerPlus requires the following module (which will be downloaded automatically):
+mcnCrossModalEmotions requires the following module (which will be downloaded automatically):

 * [mcnDatasets](https://github.com/albanie/mcnDatasets) - dataset helpers for MatConvNet
 * [autonn](https://github.com/vlfeat/autonn) - autodiff for MatConvNet